codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 CRUD privileges define Create/Read/Update/Delete permissions for the entity.
 Specific entities can have additional or different permissions.

-> You cannot grant Create privileges together with other prvileges.
+> You cannot grant Create privileges together with other privileges.
   `Any` indicates that _none of the privileges_ are granted.

   {: .table .table-bordered .table-hover}